Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Weir Views' income level is lower than average nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The suburb's median income among taxpayers is $56,653 and the average income stands at $63,949, compared to Greater Melbourne's figures of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $61,327 (median) and $69,225 (average) as of September 2025.
-According to 2021 Census figures, incomes in Weir Views cluster around the 52nd percentile nationally.
-The earnings profile shows that 45.5% of locals (3,342 people) fall into the $1,500 - 2,999 income category, consistent with broader trends across the surrounding region showing 32.8% in the same category.
-Housing affordability pressures are severe, with only 79.6% of income remaining after housing costs, ranking at the 47th percentile nationally.
+The suburb of Weir Views had a lower than average national income level based on latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Weir Views was $56,653 with an average income of $63,949.
+These figures compared to Greater Melbourne's median and average incomes of $57,688 and $75,164 respectively.
+By September 2025, estimates based on Wage Price Index growth of 8.25% since financial year 2023 would be approximately $61,327 for the median income and $69,225 for the average income in Weir Views.
+According to 2021 Census figures, incomes in Weir Views clustered around the 52nd percentile nationally.
+The earnings profile showed that 45.5% of locals (3,342 people) fell into the $1,500 - 2,999 income category, which was consistent with broader trends across the surrounding region showing 32.8% in the same category.
+Housing affordability pressures were severe in Weir Views, with only 79.6% of income remaining, ranking at the 47th percentile nationally.

 Frequently Asked Questions - Income